benwinding/jira-to-github/README.md

 # Migrate JIRA Issues to GitHub

+## Export the issues from JIRA

+First, create a full export to XML as described in this guide: https://confluence.atlassian.com/adminjiracloud/exporting-issues-776636787.html

-Parse the exported entities.xml from JIRA and upload the issues to your GitHub repository using the GitHub API
+You'll need the exported `entities.xml` from JIRA to upload the issues to your GitHub repository using the GitHub API.

-## Getting Started
+## Run the import to GitHub

 Run node index.js to use the script